 Whilst it is imperative to understand the needs of your investors (and, for that matter your other stakeholders: portfolio companies; intermediaries and advisers; colleagues), remember that forgetting who YOU are is guaranteed to weaken your messaging, disappoint those that don’t know you well and unnerve those that do.
 Yes, make sure you respond to the needs of your stakeholders, but stay true to who you are.
 Otherwise you are going to sound insincere and will look like a carbon copy of everyone else in the market.

 Regulatory, political and civil suspicion, with regards to sharp practices and malfeasance in private equity are as high as they were when Edward Lewis took an interest in fictional ship builder, Morse Enterprises.
 And even if the Pretty Woman reference leaves you nonplussed, you’ll have noticed that Romney’s continued presence on the political scene in the US, during this impeachment and election year, means that certain notable Republicans, as well as the traditionally opposed Democratic presidential candidates will be sure to conjure the spectres of asset stripping, leverage and offshoring.
-In this context, demonstrating your firm’s commitment to value creation that is ethically as well as commercially sound is vital.
+In this context, demonstrating your firm’s commitment to value creation that is ethically as well as commercially sound is vital (essential for fundraising).
 It is time to acknowledge that the world is moving in this direction and that it ain’t stopping any time soon.

 Yes, there are times when the IR team is going to be working at a level of intensity that sees you, having already burnt the candle at both ends, trying to light the middle, as well.
 Nobody is suggesting that this has to stop, but it is worth making sure that you have formal policies in place to help team members unwind once the pressure is released.
 And maybe there are some functions of the administration and due diligence process that could be more efficiently performed by a third party (we can help, contact me for more information).
 A less frazzled team performs better, and a closing is no time for fatigue-induced human errors…